Food isn't garbage!

 - Commerical compost

 A new bylaw to help Whistler achieve its community waste reduction and climate change targets, as well as regional waste commitments was adopted by Council in September 2017.
-Commercial and strata owners should be working with their waste hauler to add compost into their waste collection program.
+The bylaw requires all commercial and strata properties to collect composting, recycling and landfill waste.
+Property owners and strata councils should be working with their waste hauler to add compost into their waste collection program.
+The RMOW has developed a suite of resources to support businesses, property managers and strata councils to be in compliance with the bylaw requirements.

 Depots are open for single family residents and residential complexes of less than 12 units that pay the annual Operation Fee.
 Depot hours are from 7 a.m to 7 p.m. daily.